Mike Kreidler

-Myron Bradford Kreidler (born September 28, 1943) is an American physician and politician who previously served as the eighth Washington Insurance Commissioner.
-A member of the Democratic Party, he previously served one term in the Congress, representing Washington's 9th congressional district.
+Myron Bradford “Mike” Kreidler (born September 28, 1943) is an American physician and politician who previously served as the eighth Washington Insurance Commissioner.
+A member of the Democratic Party, he previously served one term in the U.S. Congress, representing Washington's 9th congressional district.

+At a total of 24 years and six terms in office, Kreidler is the second longest serving person to hold the office.

 Education and early career

 Kreidler holds a bachelor's degree from Pacific University in Forest Grove, Oregon.
 After his US Army service as an optometry officer, he earned a doctor of optometry and a master of public health degree in health administration from the UCLA School of Public Health.

 He was employed as an optometrist by Group Health Cooperative of the Puget Sound in the Olympia clinic for twenty years.
 In 1973, he won a seat on the North Thurston School Board.
 He also served in the Washington State Legislature for 16 years.

 Political career

 Kreidler served 16 years in the Washington Legislature.
 He was in the Washington House of Representatives from 1976 to 1984 and then the Washington State Senate from 1984 to 1992.
 He was elected to the United States Congress as a Representative from the of Washington in 1992.
 He was defeated by Republican Randy Tate in 1994.

 Following his re-election defeat to Congress in 1994, he was appointed to the Northwest Power Planning Council in 1995 by Washington Governor Mike Lowry and subsequently re-appointed by Governor Gary Locke.
 He served on the NWPPC until 1998 when he was appointed Regional Director for the United States Department of Health and Human Services's Region 10 office in Seattle, Washington, serving in that post until 2000, when he resigned in order to seek election to the office of Washington State Insurance Commissioner.

 Kreidler is Washington's eighth insurance commissioner.
 He was first elected as insurance commissioner in 2000.
 He was re-elected to a sixth term in 2020, winning 65% of the vote, the best performance for a statewide Democrat in that election cycle.

 He retired as a lieutenant colonel from the Army Reserves with 20 years of service.